HTC Desire 310

-The HTC Desire 310 is an Android-based smartphone designed and manufactured by HTC.
+The HTC Desire 310 is an Android-based smartphone designed, developed and manufactured by HTC.
 The dual-SIM phone is powered by 1.3 GHz quad-core processor, and has a 4.5-inch screen.
 The Desire 310 is an entry-level smartphone running Android 4.2 Jelly Bean.
 The phone features a 1.3 GHz quad-core processor and 1 GB RAM.